-ACE are responsible for the security of the school site in and out of school hours.
-Milton Keynes Group Security are responsible for visual inspection of the site, and for the intruder and fire alarm systems.
+Swift Fire and Security are responsible for the security of the school site in and out of school hours.
+Milton Keynes Group Security are our main key holders and are responsible for visual inspection of the site, and for call outs related to the intruder and fire alarm systems.